trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 ### GPG Agent Quickstart Guide (Stored Keys)

+Note: Currently only ECC OpenPGP keys are supported.
+RSA OpenPGP key support is on the [roadmap](https://docs.crp.to/onlykey-agent.html#roadmap).

 1) After installing [prerequisites](#installation) and [loading keys](https://docs.crp.to/importpgp.html#loading-keys), install OnlyKey agent on your client machine:

 ```